TestingRegex/EIntWF/README.md

     6. In einem Schritt exportieren, commiten, und pushen
     7. In einem Schritten pullen und den Importprozes starten.

+A change in a different position to see how mergeconflicts might look.

 ## Genaueres zu den Funktionen